 In Ulsan, under the house of Bethany church, memories of Dr. Lim’s lost son, Han Kyung-Yoon, and her late husband were stored.
 Seobok wanted to see them by himself because it was the reason he was created.
 Dr. Lim was the only living relative Seobok had, and he would have done anything for her.

 ‘Seo Bok’ Ending Explained – Did Min kill Seobok?

 Even in the early stages of his existence, Seobok showed a lack of purpose.
-He had nowhere to go and therefore asked Min to drop him at the Seoin Research Institute.
+He had nowhere to go and therefore asked Min to drop him off at the Seoin Research Institute.
 Min wanted Seobok to survive so that he could find a cure for his brain tumor.

 Inside the facility, Dr. Shin started extracting Seobok’s bone marrow and IPS cells.
 However, Min got so attached to the clone that he interrupted the process.
-Min wanted Seobok to live a normal life like a normal teenager.
+Min wanted Seobok to live a normal life, like a normal teenager.
 Seobok was calm and normal until he discovered his mother, Dr. Lim’s dead body.
 The chairman got her killed because she tried to terminate the experiment.

 In his blinding rage, Seobok went out of control and killed everyone on the ship except Min.
 The super clone got attacked by Chief Ahn and his army, but with the help of his brainwave power, Seobok crushed them all.
 Seobok even killed Chief Ahn.
 Min experienced the annihilation that was going to exterminate mankind.
 However, Seobok was aware of his existence as a dangerous and unstoppable weapon.
 He compelled Min to shoot him and give him eternal sleep.
-A protagonist in a dilemma opted for humanity over his own attachment with the clone.
+A protagonist in a dilemma opted for humanity over his own attachment to the clone.
 In the end, Min shot Seobok.

 Seo Bok is a 2021 South Korean sci-fi action film directed by Lee Yong-Ju.